Kristina01111000/Drws_site/README.md

-- the podcast came out, make sure email is set
+- the podcast came out, make sure email is set -> waiting on confirmation